No one has favorited this theater yet

 Taken over by the Apollo Theatres chain, headed by Paul Gregg, Billy Connelly starred in his one-man show.
 The theatre was then transformed into "The Magic Castle" for a Las Vegas style magic show of the same name, but this failed.
 It was redecorated in 1987, and returned to its Cambridge Theatre name.
 Since then it has found success with shows such as "Return to the Forbidden Planet" (1989), “Fame" (1995), and "Grease" (1996).
 The controversial "Jerry Springer-The Opera” had a successful run here, as did many other shows, some of which have been transfers from other West End theatres.
 In the late-2000’s the musical “Matilda” has been a big success.

-The Cambridge Theatre is a Grade II Listed building and today is operated by The Really Useful Group, headed by Sir Andrew Lloyd Webber.
+The Cambridge Theatre is a Grade II Listed building and began operations by The Really Useful Group, headed by Sir Andrew Lloyd Webber.
+Now known as LW Theatres.